 Overall, through this fellowship, I was able to learn the power of organizing to create change in my community.
 Also, after having conversations with staff at different organizations in North Adams and Pittsfield and having meetings with community leaders, I finally began to appreciate Berkshire County for what it is — a beautiful, thriving community."

 "This summer internship with CLiA was a great vehicle to not only learn about the work of different community organizations in the Berkshires, but also to immerse myself into the local communities.
 I've had the opportunity to meet local community leaders and learn about the various causes that they champion while also attending community events such as Third Thursdays in Pittsfield.
 As an added bonus, I've also been able to explore some of the great restaurants in North Adams and Pittsfield.
 During the school year, it can be all too easy to buy into the phenomenon of the Purple Bubble.
 However, through this internship, I've learned so much about what the Berkshires (and CLiA, too!) have to offer and I’m excited to be more engaged with the local community in the future.

 For my individual project, I worked on updating the website for Louison House, the only homeless shelter in Northern Berkshire.
 I was able to coordinate closely with the director of the Louison House to create a website that reflected her vision and Louison House’s brand while improving functionality and accessibility.
 This project allowed me insight into some of the inner workings of small nonprofits and the opportunity to engage in a creative and purposeful process."

-The application period for the 2019 CLiA Summer Community Outreach Internship ended on April 3rd, 2019.
+The application period for the 2020 CLiA Summer Community Outreach Fellowship ended on May 3rd, 2020.